gradle/gradle/subprojects/docs/src/docs/release/notes.md

     apply plugin: 'build-dashboard'
     apply plugin: 'codenarc'

-By running the `buildDashboard` task after other tasks that generate reports (e.g. by running `gradle check buildDashboard`), the generated build dashboard contains links to the `test` and the `codenarc` reports.
+By running the `buildDashboard` task after other tasks that generate reports (e.g. by running `gradle check buildDashboard`), the generated build dashboard contains links to the `codenarc` reports.
+This version of the build dashboard does not include links to test reports.
+This will be added in a future Gradle version.

+More information on the `build-dashboard` plugin can be found in the [user guide](userguide/buildDashboard_plugin.html).

 ### New Sonar Runner plugin

 Gradle 1.5 ships with a new *Sonar Runner* plugin that is set to replace the existing Sonar plugin.
 As its name indicates,